dvstate/minio/README.md

 `SIA_DB_FILE` | The name of the Sia cache database file. | .sia.db
 `SIA_DEBUG` | A flag for enabling debug messages to be printed to the screen.
 Useful for developers only.
 0=Off, 1=On | 0

 Most of the default options should work, but they are made available to meet a wide variety of potential needs.
+If the default values will work for your configuration, no environment variables will need to be set.

 #### Running Minio with Sia Gateway
 To launch Minio server with the Sia gateway, simply execute the following at the command prompt: